system76/tech-docs/src/models/gaze17/repairs.md

 11. Flip the black latches back into place to secure the ribbon cables.
 12. Place the keyboard back into position, starting with the tabs on the bottom edge.
 13. Secure the rest of the keyboard by pressing down on each of its edges.
-14. Turn the machine lid-side down again and replace the two keyboard screws.
+14. Turn the machine lid-side down again and [replace the bottom cover](#removing-the-bottom-cover).